By Kendra Holliday | May 13, 2018

 OK, maybe I shouldn’t show you this next picture of him fondling a mannequin that resembles Billie Piper.

-PS: It really, really helps that his gorgeous wife is a fellow model and Queen of Grace.
+PS: It really, really helps that his gorgeous wife is a fellow Queen of Grace.